 Since forex is the world’s leading market, it is difficult for people to manipulate it.
-Traders must follow future trends to speculate how the currency will turn out to be.
-More than $4 trillion is traded daily which makes it the most liquidity market.
+Forex traders must follow future trends to speculate how the currency will turn out to be.
+More than $5.3 trillion is traded daily which makes it the most liquidity market.

 A predictable market

-If you are new to Forex Trading, you might be wondering about a lot of unanswered questions on your mind.
+If you are new to Forex Trading in South Africa, you might be wondering about a lot of unanswered questions on your mind.
 The below are some of the most Frequently Asked Questions about Foreign Exchange.

 FAQ1: What is Forex trading and how does it work in South Africa?